atisharma/llama_farm/CONTRIBUTING.md

 ### Documentation

-At the moment, the code is the only documentation.
+At the moment, the readme file, the code and the help file is the only documentation.

 ### Pull requests

 The codebase is new so is in a state of flux.
 It needs some reorganisation.
 The code is in [Hy 0.26.0](https://docs.hylang.org).
+Python contributions will be considered if they are orthogonal to the rest of the code.

 Please try to keep consistent with the style - more like clojure and less like java.
 Short and simple functions are preferred.
 The code should fit inside your head.